Optimal Learning Rates for Regularized Least-Squares with a Fourier Capacity Condition: Preliminaries

-Assumption \ref{Eigenfunction Growth} characterizes the embedding of $L^{\infty}$ in $L^2(\nu)$ via the eigenspaces of $T_{\nu}$.
+Assumption \ref{Eigenfunction Growth} characterizes the embedding of $L^{\infty}(\mathcal{X})$ in $L^2(\nu)$ via the eigenspaces of $T_{\nu}$.
 The ``Lebesgue'' function $M_{n}(x) = \sum_{i = 1}^{n} e_i(x)$ was first considered by Littlewood \cite{hardy1948new} for the Fourier basis; later its $L^{p}$-norms were studied in several works \cite{konyagin1981problem, bochkarev2006multiplicative, borwein2001expected}, primarily in the context of finding roots for various generalized polynomials. \cite{temlyakov2011greedy} and \cite{kashin2005orthogonal} later explored the intimate connection between such Lebesgue-type inequalities and the greedy approximation properties of the basis $\{e_i\}_{i = 1}^{\infty}$.
-Indeed, it can be seen directly from the definition \eqref{eq: Bernstein Def} that assumption \ref{Eigenfunction Growth} implies a lower bound of $s(n)^{-1}$ on the Bernstein widths $b^{2}_{n-1}(L^{\infty}, L^2(\nu))$ of $L^{\infty}$ in $L^2(\nu)$.
+Indeed, it can be seen directly from the definition \eqref{eq: Bernstein Def} that assumption \ref{Eigenfunction Growth} implies a lower bound of $s(n)^{-1}$ on the Bernstein widths $b^{2}_{n-1}(L^{\infty}(\mathcal{X}), L^2(\nu))$ of $L^{\infty}(\mathcal{X})$ in $L^2(\nu)$.
 Note, that although the orthonormality of $\{e_i\}_{i = 1}^{\infty}$ in $L^2(\nu)$ is $\nu$-dependent, this system is \textit{always} an orthonormal basis in $\mathcal{H}_K$ by separability and the injectivity of $I_{\nu}$ (see Theorem 3.3 in \cite{steinwart2012mercer}).
 Moreover, Assumption \ref{Eigenfunction Growth} is independent of the Mercer eigenvalues $\{\mu_i\}_{i = 1}^{\infty}$ and is hence applicable to any RKHS with a common eigenbasis (e.g. the popular Fourier basis in $L^2([-\pi, \pi]^d)$).
-These situations arise commonly in the study of stochastic differential equations \cite{chow1996infinite, chow2012solutions}, where $\nu$ is a Gaussian measure, $\{e_i\}_{i = 1}^{\infty}$ is a fixed basis of multivariate Hermite polynomials, and $\{\mu^{-1}_i\}_{i = 1}^{\infty}$ are the (possibly unknown) eigenvalues of a general operator drift coefficient.
-The square of the left-hand side in Assumption \ref{Eigenfunction Growth} is known as the \textit{Christoffel function}, whose asymptotic growth (and its interaction with the measure $\mu$) is an active area of research \cite{mate1980bernstein, xu1996asymptotics, at983168rf141986orthogonal} with diverse applications to quadrature/interpolation and random matrices \cite{van2006asymptotics} and \cite{at983168rf141986orthogonal}.
-Moreover, it is important to note that Assumption 3 is significantly more general than the more typical assumption of uniformly bounded bases, which has been shown to be violated by several common kernels (see discussion in \cite{zhou2002covering, steinwart2012mercer}).
+Indeed, we will see in Lemma \ref{Isoperimetric Equivalance} that the growth rate in Assumption \ref{Eigenfunction Growth} can often be wholly characterized by the ``highest-dimensional'' small balls in the measure space $(\mathcal{X}, \nu)$, without requiring any explicit knowledge of the eigenfunctions $\{e_i\}_{i \in \mathbb{N}}$.
+In approximation theory, the square reciprocal of the left-hand side in Assumption \ref{Eigenfunction Growth} is known as the \textit{Christoffel function}, whose asymptotic growth (and its interaction with the measure $\nu$) is an active area of research \cite{mate1980bernstein, xu1996asymptotics, at983168rf141986orthogonal} with diverse applications to quadrature/interpolation and random matrices \cite{van2006asymptotics} and \cite{at983168rf141986orthogonal}.
+Moreover, it is important to note that Assumption 3 is significantly more general than the more typical assumption of uniformly bounded bases, which has been shown to be violated by several common kernels (see discussion in \cite{zhou2002covering, steinwart2012mercer}). \\